captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 there was this woman selling these necklaces
 ---
-she'd made out of hemp I think,
+she’d made out of hemp I think,
 ---
 she grew it herself,
 ---
 and these clay beads,
 ---
-do you know who I'm talking about?
+do you know who I’m talking about?
 ---
 Is she maybe in your book club or something?
 ---
 ## SHARON:
-How come you have so many driver's licenses?
+How come you have so many driver’s licenses?
 ---
 ## ROBYN:
 Excuse me?